 - ECDLP hardness: No algorithm better than O(√n) ≈ O(2¹²⁸) is known.

-- Not anomalous: n ≠ p, so the anomalous curve attack doesn't apply.
+- Not anomalous: n ≠ p, so the anomalous curve attack does not apply.

-- High embedding degree: The curve is not supersingular, so the MOV attack doesn't apply.
+- High embedding degree: The curve is not supersingular, so the MOV attack does not apply.

 To put 2¹²⁸ operations in perspective: if every computer on Earth performed one billion operations per second, and they all worked together for the age of the universe, they would still be nowhere close to completing 2¹²⁸ operations.